nxp-mcuxpresso/vscode-for-mcux/Known-Issues.md

     endif()
     ```

-## Project Importer

-* Conversion for MCUXpresso IDE projects built with redlib library type is not supported.\
-    **Workaround**: Switch MCUXpresso IDE project to Newlib or Newlib_nano library types then rebuild inside IDE.
-The project can be then converted.

 ## Views

 * [Projects View] For Zephyr and Open-CMSIS projects, the Memory node is not showing any data.